ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/assets/Frontend.md

  - `renderDate(field)` -- renders the date value based on the user's locale, e.g. `locale: fr` => `renderDate(1549369035501)` => `'5 février 2019'`
  - `renderDuration(field)` -- renders the duration value based on the user's locale (time units are pretty well standardized), e.g. `locale: fr` => `renderDuration(0.12)` => `'120 ms'`

-Note: `en-us` is the default locale in case it is not provided.
+Note: Locale is taken from browser, and defaults to `en-us`.

 #### Global Objects